cmarmstrong/wunderscraper/README.md

 Sampling is a method for constructing a representation of a population.
 At the heart of sampling theory is _independence_; sampling one unit shouldn't change the probability of sampling another.
-Spatial sampling is especially challenging because sampling units are not independent.
-Measurements of weather at a point in space are related to nearby points, and randomly sampling one of these points ought to alter the probability that nearby points are later sampled.
-One way to preserve spatial independence is to partition space into units that are independent, and draw a representation from each unit.
+Spatial sampling is especially challenging because units are not independent.
+Measurements at one weather station will be correlated with those at nearby stations, and correlated samples will make effects and relationships appear larger or more certain than they should be.
+One way to preserve spatial independence is to partition space into units that are independent, and draw a representation from each partition-unit.

 Sampling methods offer a couple of basic tools for preserving independence and focusing on a population of interest.
 Multistage sampling is the primary tool for partitioning a population into independent units.
-The initial stages draw samples from a large unit, like regions or states.
-From within the units of the initial stages, later stages draw samples from smaller units, like counties or zip codes.
+The initial stages draw samples from a large unit, like regions or states, and later stages draw samples from smaller units, like counties or zip codes.
 Stratified sampling is a tool for ensuring sub-populations recieve adequate coverage.
 Stratified sampling repeats a sample stage for each sub-population.
 See the examples in the next section for more details.

 ## features
 - Wunderscraper is integrated with the tigris package for state and county